-Values Meaning

-All Errors Stop booting on all errors.

-No Errors Always Boot, no matter what error is detected.

-ALL, BUT Stop booting on all errors, but not on a keyboard error.

-Halt On KEYBOARD

-All, but Stop booting on all errors, but a diskette error.

-diskette

-All, but Stop booting on all errors, but keyboard and diskette errors.
+Values Meaning All Errors Stop booting on all errors.
+Stop booting on all errors.
+No ErrorsAlways Boot, no matter what error is detected.ALL, BUTStop booting on all errors, but not on a keyboard error Halt On KEYBOARD All, but Stop booting on all errors, but a diskette error. diskette All, but Stop booting on all errors, but keyboard and diskette errors. disk/key

-disk/key